princejamesoo/open_skies/README.md

-# OpenFlight
+# Open_Skies
- OpenFlight is a dataset containing global airports information and static flight information without real time data such as daily flights.
+ OpenSkies is a Big dataset Work in progress containing Worldwide Airports information and basic flight information without real time data, such as daily flights schedules.

 ## Data